 The Roman Forum

-When you’re on a hunt for city sightseeing in Rome, the Roman Forum is an absolute must <3 That awesome view you saw from Palatine hill?
+When you’re on a hunt for sights to explore on your 3 days itinerary in Rome, the Roman Forum is an absolute must <3 That awesome view you saw from Palatine hill?
 Get down and walk right where the ancient Romans used to walk!

 The Roman Forum was the true heart of Rome – not just a marketplace, but the center of politics and social activities.
 You will see many temples and shrines, some of which date all the way back to the 6th century BC!